Information about the Series

 Aims and Scope

-The series welcomes the submission of monograph manuscripts that fall within the broadly understood category of Comparative Literature, exploring the interdisciplinary and transnational relationships between literature, society, science, art and other media.
+When the call for manuscripts reopens, the series will welcome the submission of monograph manuscripts that fall within the broadly understood category of Comparative Literature, exploring the interdisciplinary and transnational relationships between literature, society, science, art and other media.
 Reflecting the mission of the society, the series treats Europe as its focal point, using its cultural archives, intellectual history, and the intersections of ideas and phenomena – naturally intertwined with non-European forms of artistic creation – as its field of exploration.
 We welcome new theoretical and methodological approaches to an open range of topics and diverse cultural dimensions, including the studies of under-examined literary representations, such as inter alia Eastern European cultures in their relation to the West.
 Both early-career and experienced scholars are invited to contribute to the series.
 The emphasis on European literature as the platform for finding a common rationale in various, differentiated areas of artistic creation showing the development of societal changes, makes the series both relevant and topical at a time of contemporary global crisis.

 What We Offer

 The editorial team of this ESCL/SELC series and the experienced international publisher ibidem Press (https://www.ibidem.eu/) will guide you through the publication process of a high-quality peer-reviewed book (e-book and paper back print edition).
 ESCL/SELC and ibidem Press will promote your book in publishers’ catalogues, social media channels, and websites, among others.
 Ibidem Press offers its authors royalties and excellent distribution throughout the world.
 There are no fees involved in the publication of the book in our series except for the publisher’s contractual obligation to buy a minimum number of author copies.
 ESCL and ibidem Press will support your work’s distribution and visibility as best possible and advise you about potential licensing payments.
 Licensing payments in Germany are very generous and they are available to all authors, regardless of where they live, as long as their book has been acquired by German public libraries.
-You can learn more about the advantages of publishing with us in the “Information for authors” below.
+You can learn more about the advantages of publishing with us in the “Information for authors” which will be published with the call for manuscripts.

 Languages and length of book manuscripts